priyankamk/GERTY/README.md

 - Understand how to use rails app.
 - Building API's that consumes other API's.
 - Learn to use LUIS(Language Understanding)
+- Learn about environment variable to store API keys in private.

 1. Designed the website from wireframe.
 2. Created trello app with designed card task. eg: Todo list, doing, done, Feature and Aim.